StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 The game scored 6 on the _Usability_ subscale, indicates that the game was easy to use and navigate, which is consistent with the SUS questionnaire score.

-Furthermore, the score on the _Personal Gratification_ subscale, which is very close to 6, indicates that players felt satisfied playing the game, which is consistent with the high score on the _Enjoyment_ subscale, while indicating that the game's incentive system was effective.
+Furthermore, the score on the _Personal Gratification_ subscale, which is very close to 6, indicates that players felt satisfied playing the game, which is consistent with the high score on the _Enjoyment_ subscale, while indicating that the game\'s incentive system was effective.

-The score for the _Creative Freedom_ subscale (5.4) is satisfactory, as players were able to choose how to solve the game's problems, which is consistent with the approach of the graceful failure mechanism incorporated into the game.
+The score for the _Creative Freedom_ subscale (5.4) is satisfactory, as players were able to choose how to solve the game\'s problems, which is consistent with the approach of the graceful failure mechanism incorporated into the game.
 The score for the _Narratives_ subscale (5.3) indicates that players found the stories incorporated into the games useful, but could be more interesting and add more value to the game.

 A relatively lower score on _Play Engrossment_ subscale (3.9) indicates that players were not fully immersed or focused on the gameplay.
 This could be an area for improvement, perhaps by enhancing the challenge or adding more dynamic elements.